Total Pageviews

 In the background is the British Hospital that was constructed during its occupation of Corfu which some believe is now one of the most haunted buildings in Greece

-As i do my research of its history one can read it has had a dark past, but starting with the positive; during the British rule it served its purpose of treating the sick & injured
+As i do my research of its history one can read it has had a dark past, but starting with the positive;

-Then followed the German military who used it as the Italians did for their acts of atrocities
+Then followed the German military (who used it as the Italians did) for their acts of atrocities

 The Clock Tower was built when the Old Fortress was under British rule.

-Not open but i can tell you; its a wooden staircase leading to the clock mechanisms with a hatch to the bells, one was constructed in 1732 with the name etched Giovanni Bonardi Bresann & the other two made in 1827 by a British foundry T. Mears of London
+It has a wooden staircase leading to the clock mechanisms with a hatch to the bells, one was constructed in 1732 with the name etched Giovanni Bonardi Bresann and the other two made in 1827 by a British foundry T. Mears of London

 The Old Fortress is also known as Fortetsa or Saint Nicolas Fortress